divideprojects/GoLangTgBot/README.md

-# Lorem Ipsum Bot
+# GoLang Telegram Bot
-Lorem Ipsum Bot, written in GoLang via gotgbot library.
+GoLang Telegram Bot, written in GoLang via gotgbot library.
 You can even use this repository as a template to make your own GoLang Telegram Bot.

 # Variables